Advertisement

 By End 2021 Encrypted

-The only exception is the California Highway Patrol, which runs open dispatch channels statewide and uses separate methods to protect personally identifiable information.
+The exceptions: the California Highway Patrol, which runs open dispatch channels statewide and uses separate methods to protect personally identifiable information, and Palo Alto, which encrypted in January 2021 but reversed course in August 2022 after community pressure.
+Verify current status for any agency in the RadioReference Santa Clara County database.

 The DOJ directive: what it said versus what agencies did